 Auburn University's Student Launch team is made up of engineers and specialists from many different fields.
-Led by the Aerospace Department, the team consists of a multitude of dedicated students, both undergraduate and graduates, who design, build, test and fly a high-powered rocket loaded with various experimental payloads as a part of NASA's University Student Launch Initiative (USLI).
+Led by the Aerospace Department, the team consists of a multitude of dedicated students, both undergraduate and graduates, who design, build, test and fly a high-powered rocket loaded with various experimental payloads as a part of NASA's Student Launch Initiative (SLI).

 About the Competition

 NASA's Student Launch is an annual design-build-launch rocket

 competition between students from various colleges and universities all

 across the nation.
 The 8-month project culiminates to the flight of

 various payloads aboard a custom-built vehicle to an altitude between